1,613 New York Readers on Civic Participation and Early Voting in 2020

 “I have donated more money this election cycle than in my whole life combined.
 I am terrified that if we don’t evolve politically, quite simply, we are all going to die.”

 “I’ve been throwing $50 at a cause or a candidate every time the news makes me feel bad (often).
-I’d never done any election related volunteering before, but this year I wrote 500 Vote Forward letters (a good quarantine activity, and each one felt like sending a little prayer into the world) and texting for campaigns (addictive and satisfying).”
+I’d never done any election-related volunteering before, but this year I wrote 500 Vote Forward letters (a good quarantine activity, and each one felt like sending a little prayer into the world) and texting for campaigns (addictive and satisfying).”

 “I am going to serve as a poll worker for the first time, so that is fascinating.
 I have a deeper appreciation for the checks and balances of the voting system after the four-hour training.
 I think the NYC Board of Elections is doing a great job under enormous stress on the system, little money to spend, and a pandemic situation in a massive city.
-Another thing I did for the first time was write letters for Vote Forward prior to The Big Send on October 17.
-My husband and I sent out 200 handwritten letters to fellow citizens and fellow Democrats in Georgia, Ohio, Texas and Alabama.
+Another thing I did for the first time was write letters for Vote Forward prior to the Big Send on October 17.
+My husband and I sent out 200 handwritten letters to fellow citizens and fellow Democrats in Georgia, Ohio, Texas, and Alabama.
 Somehow, that exercise made me feel calmer about the state of the nation, just writing the names and addresses of other Americans from other places.
 I donate as much money as I can to as many candidates across the nation who are running against senators who hold office today inside the ruling party.
 They need to go and money is needed to boot them out.
-So I give and give and give…and it hurts, but I keep giving, Because letting these vampires continue to drain the life out of our nation’s veins at the cost of human and civil rights, the economy, action on climate change, our legal system, our environment…well, it is important to give until it hurts and then give more.
-I designed an Election Day t-shirt and sold them on Bonfire, making money for voting rights orgs.
+So I give and give and give … and it hurts, but I keep giving, because letting these vampires continue to drain the life out of our nation’s veins at the cost of human and civil rights, the economy, action on climate change, our legal system, our environment … well, it is important to give until it hurts and then give more.
+I designed an Election Day T-shirt and sold them on Bonfire, making money for voting-rights orgs.
 That was another thing I have never done before.
 Technology, while horrible on many levels, is also very powerful on other levels.”

 “I’m voting in person instead of by mail because of Alabama being a red state and I don’t remember what my signature looked like on my registration.
 And I do not trust John Merrill at all.
 I donated maybe $20 in 2017.
-I’ve rage donated close to $300 this year.”
+I’ve rage-donated close to $300 this year.”

 “I’ve voted in every election since 1975.
-But this was the first year I got off the bench and actively campaigned for my Democratic Congressperson and Joe Biden.
-I’ve actively recruited people and have hand-written 100 postcards.
+But this was the first year I got off the bench and actively campaigned for my Democratic congressperson and Joe Biden.
+I’ve actively recruited people and have handwritten 100 postcards.
 This is the first time in my life I’ve ever put up a lawn sign.
 Plus, I’ve been active in state politics as well … personally attending fundraisers for my Democratic state representative.
-Plus, I’ve given money to ActBlue, to the battle in Texas, and to the opponents of Mitch McConnell and Lindsay Graham.
-I look at it as force multiplying my vote.
+Plus, I’ve given money to ActBlue, to the battle in Texas, and to the opponents of Mitch McConnell and Lindsey Graham.
+I look at it as force-multiplying my vote.
 And I made sure to keep my raised activity from my Republican friends, so they think I’m responsible for a single vote when I’m working feverishly to be responsible for many more.”

 *Note: Not every respondent answered every question.